Posted in 1990-1999, Film Review

 Review: Sometimes, it just seems that there is just no escaping from the brutality and horrors life can sometimes be.
 On any given day, you tend to come across stories of horrific violence committed against all sorts of people, brutal murders and the like all seem to have become just so common for us to hear about.
 As such, there is something almost generally disturbing and unsettling about the second directorial effort of David Fincher, because it depicts events that could very well happen in the world today.

 Even from the opening credits, there’s something just so deeply unsettling about the events that we see on screen.
 The weather is almost always drab and bleak, which mirrors the tone of the film, extremely sombre and just downright macabre.
-The film-making is gritty and realistic to the point that it and almost makes you feel like the events you’re witnessing are real life events, but the film doesn’t go all out with the gore, it all just feels very realistic.
+The film-making is gritty and realistic to the point that it almost makes you feel like the events you’re witnessing are real-life events, but the film doesn’t go all out with the gore, it all just feels very realistic.
 With each murder that takes place, it keeps the plot moving along at a very steady pace.
 You want to turn away as the events, and more specifically the murders are so disturbingly gruesome, but the quality of the writing keeps your interest glued to the screen.

 In a story that feels like it could be something you see in real life, the performances from everyone, in particular Brad Pitt and Morgan Freeman are tremendous.
 Their relationship is not exactly harmonious, and indeed the crime scenes they’re investigating understandably take their toll on the duo, but they remain committed in their efforts to bring down the killer.
 Gwyneth Paltrow as Mills’s wife Tracy also gives a very vulnerable performance, a woman who is hiding something quite important from her husband, something that plays great significance when we reach the final act of the film.